Reflected random walks and unstable Martin boundary: Preliminary results to the proof of Theorem

 then necessarily $x=y=1$. \end{lem}

-Remark that the hypothesis on the semigroup is equivalent to the irreducibility of the random walk $Z_0$ on $\mathbb Z^2$ whose increment distribution is given by $\mu$.
-In dimension $1$, a proof may be found in \cite[Eq.~(35)]{BaFl-02}.
+Observe that the hypothesis on the semigroup is equivalent to the irreducibility of the random walk $Z_0$ on $\mathbb Z^2$ whose increment distribution is given by $\mu$.
 The proof of Lemma~\ref{lem:poly_pos} is very standard and will be omitted.

 \begin{lem} Let $(X,Y)$ be a random vector with distribution $\mu$.
 One has

 and

 \end{lem}